mariya-podosinova/notifications-for-slack/README.md

 🤷‍♂️ More research is needed to gather details and feasibility as we don't have sufficient information at the moment.

-## Challenges
+## Challenges and Next Steps

 ### Lack of Access to Power Automate Platform

 One of the primary challenges we currently face is the **lack of access to the Power Automate platform**.
 We've encountered an error that prevents us from utilizing this key component of our integration plan.
-To address this challenge, we have initiated communication with support teams to secure the necessary permissions and resolve access-related issues.
+To address this challenge, we've taken the following steps:

+- **Access Request with Power Intake**: We have currently requested access with Power Intake, and the request status is **InProgress**.
+Last week, we opened and resolved a ticket with Accenture Support, which led to the recommendation to open a request with Power Intake.

+- **Microsoft Enterprise Admin Center (Microsoft Developer)**: Additionally, we are facing access issues with app registrations in the Microsoft Enterprise Admin Center (Microsoft Developer).
+Access is currently denied, adding complexity to our development efforts.

+As we progress, we will continue to document and address these challenges while seeking solutions to overcome them.

-You can view a screenshot of the error we encountered [here](URL_TO_ERROR_SCREENSHOT).
+You can view a screenshot of the error we encountered [here](https://github.com/mariya-podosinova/notifications-for-slack/blob/main/issue-screenshots/Screenshot%202023-09-11%20at%2014.29.54.png).

 ### Exploring a Bot-Based Solution for Slack

 Additionally, we are exploring the feasibility of implementing a bot-based solution for Slack integration.
 This presents its own set of challenges, including the need for thorough research and development to ensure an effective and seamless integration.

-As we progress, we will continue to document and address these challenges while seeking solutions to overcome them.
+## Contact Information

+Have questions or need assistance?
+Feel free to reach out to the team:

+Project Contributors:

+🤝 dave.postle@accenture.com

+🔍 kaily.newman@accenture.com

+👨‍💻 mariya.podosinova@accenture.com

+👨‍💻 yuri.aguirre@accenture.com

+We're here to help and collaborate on this project!